Go to shop!

 Today we will be testing the performance between low-budget AEGs all the way up to high-budget AEGs.

-What is an AEG?
-An AEG is an Automatic Electric Gun.
-How does it work?
-It works by a battery that powers a motor, the motor winds some gears and the gears move a piston that creates airflow for the BB to travel along the barrel.
+An "AEG" stands for "Automatic Electric Gun".
+It works by a battery that powers a motor, the motor winds some gears and the gears move a piston that creates airflow for the BB to travel along the barrel of the airsoft gun.

-LANCER TACTICAL
+1. LANCER TACTICAL

-The 1st gun we have today is the Lancer Tactical 02CL-G2.
+The 1st gun we have here is the Lancer Tactical 02CL-G2.
 This is a low-budget AEG or an entry-level gun and comes around 150 euros.
 It is based on the old-school gearbox we all know well about and it doesn’t feature any sort of recoil or bolt-catch.

-G&G ARMAMENT
+2. G&G ARMAMENT

 The 2nd gun we have is the G&G CM16 SRL.
 This gun is considered to be a mid-range AEG and comes around 270 euros.
 It also features the old-school gearbox and it doesn’t provide any sort of recoil or bolt-catch.

-TOKYO MARUI NGRS
+3. TOKYO MARUI NGRS

 As for the 3rd gun we have the Tokyo Marui HK416 Delta Custom Next-Gen AEG.
 This gun is a high-range AEG which comes around 650 euros.
 It features a tweaked gearbox to offer recoil, which is not that strong, but it also has a bolt-catch to indicate when your magazine is empty.

-DAS GBLS
+5. DAS GBLS

 The last AEG for today is the DAS GBLS, which comes around 1600 euros just for a basic kit.
 This one also has an external piston that moves on gears just like the Systema does, but what truly makes this a different breed is the fact that this one has a functioning bolt.
 This means that it provides recoil that’s almost comparable to a gas blowback rifle.
 It also features a bolt-catch.